pipe-cd/pipecd/docs/rfcs/0007-deployment-chain.md

 ### Application

-A set of filters, use to decide which application (PipeCD application) should be trigger to deploy as part of the deployment chain.
-If multiple filters are set, manipulate those filter by `AND` operator.
+A set of filters, use to decide which application (PipeCD application) should be triggered to deploy as part of the deployment chain.
+If multiple filters are set, manipulate those filters by `AND` operator.

 | Field | Type | Description | Required |
 |-|-|-|-|